-Quality standards for diesel are notoriously broad, which means there are plenty of sub-par products out there that aren’t equipped to protect your machines.
+Quality standards for diesel are notoriously broad, which means there are plenty of sub-par products out there that will not protect your machines.

-No one wants to deal with fuel-related downtime, which is why treating regular no. 2 diesel with aftermarket additives has become such a common patch for many equipment owners.
+No one wants to deal with fuel-related downtime, which is why treating regular no. 2 diesel with AFTERMARKET ADDITIVES has become such a common patch for many equipment owners.
 Among the most common aftermarket additives used are fuel stabilizers.
-But what exactly is a fuel stabilizer, and what should you consider when shopping for one?
+But what exactly is a fuel stabilizer, what does a fuel stabilizer do, and what should you consider when shopping for one?
 Here’s what you need to know.

 For starters, there are technically two kinds of fuel stabilizers: injection stabilizers and storage stabilizers.
 Each plays an important role in increasing a diesel fuel’s performance.